amyrold/LongReads/README.md

 Before building the image, you must first download docker from https://www.docker.com for your appropriate opperating system.
 You will also need to create and connect a docker hub account in order for the dockerfile to pull the appropriate starting image.
 Once docker is installed and you are logged in, you can continue to the next step -- cloning our repo

-To build the docker image, first clone the repository using either
+1. To build the docker image, first clone the repository using either
 ```
 git clone https://github.com/amyrold/LongReads
 ```
 or download the repo using the web/app GUI.

-Before we can build our image, we need to pull the ubuntu image that it is based on.
+2. Before we can build our image, we need to pull the ubuntu image that it is based on.
 To do this, run:
 ```
 sudo docker pull ubuntu
 ```

-Next, build the image using:
+3. Next, build the image using:
 ```
 sudo docker build LongReads --tag longreads:latest
 ```
 Here, we need to make sure that "LongReads" matches the name of the cloned repo.
 If you cloned with a different folder name than "LongReads" simply update the docker build command to reflect that.

-Finally, create a Docker container with the longreads image using
+4. Finally, create a Docker container with the longreads image.
+Here, [container name] is any user-given name.
 ```
 sudo docker create -it --name [container name] longreads
 sudo docker start -i [container name]